troygoode/MembershipStarterKit/README.markdown

 * Change Email Address
 * Change a User's Roles

+Some screenshots of the UI are [available on my blog](http://www.squaredroot.com/2009/08/07/mvcmembership-release-1-0/).
+While that blog post announced an older version of the project, the screenshots still accurately reflect the current version.

 # How do I use it?

 *Note:* If you have an ASP.Net MVC 1.0 project, you can convert it to ASP.NET MVC 2.0 following these